 Energy & Climate Program

-Vice President & Director, Energy & Climate Program
+Senior Vice President & Director, Energy & Climate Program

-Kate has worked on a variety of economic development and social justice issues for more than 15 years and is regarded as a leader in the national “green jobs” movement.
+Kate has worked on a variety of economic development and social justice issues for more than 15 years, and is regarded as a leader in the national “green jobs” movement.
+She has focused on issues related to clean energy manufacturing, regional economic development in clean energy sectors, and American competitiveness.
 She contributes regularly to the Wall Street Journal as one of the paper's "Energy Experts," blogs for the Huffington Post, and writes a weekly update on California energy and climate news for Next Generation.